 60 North 6th

-The building needs to comply with all the current building codes.
-Thus, the building was outfitted with all new Mechanical, Sprinkler, Plumbing and Electrical Systems.
-All of the new retail and office spaces are fully ADA compliant.
-They are also are served by a new state of the art MRL (Machine Room Less) Elevator.
+In order to comply with all the current building codes – the building has also been outfitted with all new Mechanical, Sprinkler, Plumbing and Electrical Systems.
+All of the new retail and office spaces are fully ADA compliant, and are served by a new state of the art MRL (Machine Room Less) Elevator.
 Completion date is scheduled for August of 2019.
 If you’re in need or a retail architect or building codes, contact Kohn Architecture NYC.